Oceanyq/CNVreg/README.md

 The *CNVreg* package provides functions to perform association analysis between a binary (or continuous) outcome and the copy number variants (CNVs) over a genomic region.
 CNVs are DNA gains or losses that can range in length from 50 base pairs (bp) to megabase.
 The CNV association analysis needs to consider the effects of both the dosages and the length of CNVs.
 To incorporates the information of CNV length and dosage, this package use a "CNV profile curve" to convert CNVs over a genomic region as a piecewise constant curve, which naturally dipicts the detailes of CNVs.
 The association analysis is then evaluated by regressing outcome values on the entire CNV profile curve while adjusting for covariates.
 The corresponding CNV effects are obtained at each genome position (i.e., effect of per bp or effect of per hundred bp of CNV), which is directly comparable across different studies.

 ## Functions in CNVreg package
-The *CNVreg* package has three main functions.
+The *CNVreg* package has three main functions: `prep()` for data preparation, `cvfit_WTSMTH()` for cross-validation to select the best pair of many candidate tuning parameters and generate the effect coefficient at the selected tuning parameters, and `fit_WTSMTH()` for directly fitting a model with one pair of specific tuning parameters.
  #### 1. The prep() function
   The prep() function has 4 parameters, `CNV`, `Y`, `Z`, and `rare.out`.